-The product directory contains the images and image-cubes of the target fields, the phase calibrator, the bandpass calibrator, the check source (if present), and the polarisation calibrator (for polarimetric observations only).
+The product directory contains the images and image cubes of the target fields, the phase calibrator, the bandpass calibrator, the check source (if present), and the polarisation calibrator (for polarimetric observations only)3.
 The naming conventions vary slightly between manually imaged and pipeline imaged data as well as among the manually imaged data from early cycles, but most image products, especially those from Cycle 5 and later, adhere to a strict naming convention.
 The target intent is coded in the image name.
-Images for science targets are labelled with $\sci.$ , though older manual images may contain the (PI given) source name.
-The names for images of bandpass calibrators use $\bp.$ , those for phase calibrators have $\ph.$ and the images for check sources have $\ch.$ .
-Polarimetric observations will have also a polarisation calibrator to estimate the polarimetric leakage or D-terms, and these images have $\polleak.$ , $\Pol\Cal$ or just $\pol$ in their names.
+Images for science targets are labelled with $sci.$, though older manual images may contain the (PI given) source name.
+The names for images of bandpass calibrators use $bp.$, those for phase calibrators have $ph.$ and the images for check sources have $ch.$.
+Polarimetric observations will have also a polarisation calibrator to estimate the polarimetric leakage or D-terms, and these images have $polleak.$, $Pol_Cal$ or just $pol$ in their names.

-The following naming conventions are used for ALMA images (where ## is used to indicate a number in the filename).
+The file extensions listed below correspond to the following file types (where ## is used to indicate a number in the filename).
 These should be largely identical for manual and pipeline imaging.